Email autopsy image

 The issue I have with this email as the target customer is that I’ve been self-employed for many years.

-I know all about self-assessments, tax returns, and that if you don’t fill in the right forms, they send Jeremy Hunt around your house with thumb screws.
+I know all about self-assessments, tax returns, and that if you don’t fill in the right forms, they send the Chancellor of the Exchequer around your house with thumb screws.

 (Hey, don’t threaten me with a good time.)